 The second commonality among RTL models centers on the identification and implementation of academic interventions.
 It has been suggested the most appropriate type of intervention to provide students post-concussion is informal academic adjustments as they can be provided on a temporary basis and the majority of students will achieve a full recovery within 30 days (Halstead et al., 2013; McAvoy et al., 2018, 2020).
 Also of importance during this period of academic adjustment is a method of frequent monitoring of the student’s academic, physical, and psychosocial needs following a concussion.
 The third and final commonality across RTL models is the call to integrate gradual return to activity into the RTL process (Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020).
 Critical to this step is to provide ongoing symptom monitoring to assess student need and to implement multidisciplinary coordination to initially provide, and then gradually remove, appropriate academic adjustments as the student progresses towards recovery (Dachtyl & Morales, 2017; Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).

-There remains limited empirical evidence to evaluate proposed RTL guidelines which motivated the present study that retrospectively analyzed symptom severity data to explore potential symptom trends in students recovering from concussion.
-A greater understanding of the symptom severity profiles of students who navigated the RTP protocol can provide much needed insight into the development of RTL interventions that can be empirically evaluated.
+There remains limited empirical evidence to evaluate proposed RTL guidelines designed to provide concussed students with academic interventions dependent upon the nature in which symptoms negatively impact academic performance.
+This knowledge gap motivated the present study that retrospectively analyzed symptom severity data to explore potential symptom cluster severity trends and recovery trajectories in students recovering from concussion.
+A greater understanding of both the initial severity and the recovery trajectories of the six concussion symptom clusters can provide insight on what academic interventions students may need during their recovery and influence the development of RTL interventions that can be empirically evaluated.

 Source of Retrospective Analysis